noir-lang/noir/docs/docs/developers/getting-started.md

 Once you have testnet ETH and setup the SDK, you can start interacting with the Aztec network.
 You can start registering accounts, making deposits, doing transfers and withdrawals and other things supported by the [SDK](../sdk/overview.md).

 You can see how to set up the SDK on the [setup page](../sdk/usage/setup.mdx) or in the command line repo (https://github.com/critesjosh/azteccli/blob/main/src/base.ts).
+The [Command Line Interface](./cli.md) page has more specific info about using the tool.

 The [overview page](../sdk/overview.md) of the SDK section has more information about using the SDK.

 :::info
 Transaction times are typically slow to settle on the testnet since the testnet mimics mainnet behavior.
 If you want transactions to settle quickly, be sure to set the `TxSettlementTime` to `INSTANT`. `INSTANT` transactions settle within minutes rather than hours, they just require a larger fee.